 Know Your Story

 When interviewing with all schools, it’s important to know your MBA application well—your resume, essays, and short answers.
-But for Harvard Business School, you REALLY have to know your story inside and out.
+But for HBS, you REALLY have to know your story inside and out.
 Admissions committee members will spend considerable time prepping for the interview, which involves learning as much as they can about your journey before even meeting you.
 For example, if you work at a startup, they will research the company and likely have questions about its strategy, goals, challenges, or opportunities.
 If you’re in private equity and your resume includes accomplishments related to a specific transaction, your interviewer could ask for details about that acquisition such as other competitors in the space or how your company affected the transaction.
 Also, make sure you can speak to every item on your resume—even a bullet from a job several years ago or a hobby that you listed.

 Remember Your Audience